Please send a photo, short bio and / or news of accomplishments you are eager to share!

 Who knew that a baby and a bink would equal a boutique?
 Certainly not me; but, that is how we came to be.
 Stitchn Be Artisan Boutique is family owned operated by Crystal, (my daughter-in-law) and I. My background is children’s clothing and nursery items, fully lined suits, bridal and traditional quilting.
 Crystal thinks she’s a novice but on her very first attempt at sewing a 12 block quilt full of points (up to 8 meeting at one point), she had all but two matched.
 That’s pretty gosh darned talented in my books!

 We aim to create an environment where people of all skills levels can learn and above all else, have fun!
-To read more about us, our products and services, please visit our website: www.stitchnbe.com About the Store
+To read more about us, our products and services, please visit our website: www.stitchnbe.com

 We offer one-of-kind artisan works, exceptional home décor products and giftware and the most modern of fabrics, needlework, notions, embellishment and crafting supplies.
 We also offer consignment opportunities to artists and are actively involved in promoting their works and classes.
 We ensure our products are current and reflect the hottest, trendiest items on the market by regularly attending international tradeshows.
 We have literally 100’s of suppliers to help us locate those hard to find items!
 Email or call us with your unique needs!
 (306) 522-4472 sales@stitchnbe.com